Round Trip Mileage: 8.1 miles (for every trail, you can customize to make your day as short or long as you want).

 Overview: Meaning literally "many-furrowed hill," this ancient cinder cone resembles an upside-down jello mold when viewed from afar.
 This area was once private property ranches, but is now managed by the Division of Forestry & Wildlife and the Pu‘u Wa‘awa‘a Volunteer Program.
 Although Pu'u Wa'awa'a is the signature landmark of the area, this region is actually managed as an Ahupua'a (land management area) and has a number of excellent trails.
 It's possible to do a nice big loop here and experience everything that the ahupua'a has to offer.
 Hit this one first thing in the morning to take advantage of the weather patterns (find out why).
 The view from the top of the Pu'u is staggering.
 The trails here are almost completely the work of volunteers, and there is no official state maintenance.
 Stay on the trail at all times (there is still private land in the area).
 Pick up any trash you find and try to take it with you.
 Dogs are not allowed.
 There are several gates in the area because some of this land is still used for livestock.
 Close all gates as you pass through them.
 Be kind to the land here and to the other people you find on the trail.
 If you hike here, consider volunteering some of your time: contact the Pu‘u Wa‘awa‘a Volunteer Program or call 808-333-0084.

 Getting to the Trailhead: Traveling from either Kailua-Kona or Waimea town on Hwy.
 190, find the turn for the trailhead between the 21 and 22 mile markers (closer to the 21 mile marker).
 Drive along a white pipe fence and shortly find a metal gate.
 Go through the gate and close it behind you (this area is still used for grazing stock).
-The gate is unlocked daily from 6am - 6pm, Monday through Friday.
-It is not currently open on weekends.
+The gate is unlocked daily from 6am - 6pm.
 Drive up the Vulcanite Road and park near the check-in station.
 This is for hunters, but you might find some trail brochures here as well.